mxagar/design_patterns_notes/DesignPatterns_04_Behavioral.md

 - It makes no sense for rthem to have direct reference to one another
   - Because those references may go dead
 - Solution: we can have them all refer to some central component that facilitates communication, i.e., the Mediator.
+  - All components in the system refer to the Mediator.
+  - The Mediator engages in bidirectional communication with its connected components.
+  - The Mediator has functions that the components can call.
+  - The components have functions that the Mediator can call.
+  - We can also work with events.

 Notebook: [`Behavioral_Patterns.ipynb`](./04_Behavioral_Patterns/Behavioral_Patterns.ipynb).